Manaaki Whenua – Landcare Research: BioBlitz

-Manaaki Whenua has organised several BioBlitz events – a survey of all species in a given area.
+Manaaki Whenua organised several BioBlitz events – a survey of all species in a given area.
 The first New Zealand BioBlitz was held in the Auckland suburb of St Heliers on 30 April – 1 May 2004; in a remnant of native forest at Dingle Dell reserve, 925 separate species were found, and 631 species were found in a native bush gully at Meadowbank Primary School.
 A second BioBlitz in the Auckland Domain on 12–13 March 2005 found 1575 distinct species.
 Another BioBlitz occurred at Hagley Park in Christchurch on 8–9 April; here 1197 species were found.
 In 2006, BioBlitz was held in Hamilton; this event uncovered 948 species.

 People

-The following people are associated with Manaaki Whenua Landcare Research:
+The following people were associated with Manaaki Whenua Landcare Research: